kimvonga/STLF/README.md

 # Short-Term Load Forecasting

-## Overview

 **Purpose:**

-Collect weather, census, and demand forecasting data.
-Data could be used to train short-term load forecasting models.
+Collect data that could be used to train a short-term load forecasting model.
+Dataset contains census data, historical and forecasted weather, and historical and forecasted demand.

 **Context:**